 C. van Ruymbeke, Science and poetry, 162-63.

 Nizami’s free use of the Shirin and Khusrau story might also contain indications about the vitality of his cultural surroundings.
 Nietzsche argues that the ascending cultures are alive and worry but little about philological scruples and what we call literal exactness.
 He suggests that one can judge a period’s historical sense by the manner in which it translates and seeks to assimilate the bygone periods and past books.
-Authors go sometimes as far as to ignore literary paternity, translating and adapting older works to fit the tastes of the new period.
+Authors sometimes simply ignore literary paternity, translating and adapting older works to fit the tastes of the new period.
 F. Nietzsche, Le Gai Savoir, 110, Aphorism 83.

 Nizami, tr.
 J.C.
 Bürgel, Chosrou und Schirin, Nachwort, 331-67 and Gurgani, Vis-o-Ramin, ed.
 Todua, and tr.
 D. Davis.
 As mentioned for the Shahnama above, the references stretch beyond the Perso-Arabic world: similarities with the Phryne story appear also in Nizami’s version.
 See footnote 28 above.

 Duda, Ferhed und Schirin, 4-12, lists other sources that mention the episode.H.
-Moayyad, “Farhad”, 257-58, who also refers to the historical character of Farhad/Phraates, a Parthian prince, has a minor part at the Kayanian court in the Shahnama and that the legend of Farhad and Shirin was known “widely to Persian poets long before Neẓāmī’s time.”
+Moayyad, “Farhad”, 257-58, who also refers to the historical character of Farhad/Phraates, a Parthian prince, playing a minor part at the Kayanian court in the Shahnama.
+He also notes that the legend of Farhad and Shirin was known “widely to Persian poets long before Neẓāmī’s time.”

 Bal‘ami, Tarjuma-yi Tarikh-i Tabari, 221.